ramon-src/studying-javascript-recent-features-es2015-19/chapters/array-destructuring.md

 var [first, second = 10, third, ...fourth] = data();
 ```

+## DESTRUCTURING BUT GETTING THE ENTIRE ARRAY TOO

 If you want a new variable with the values of the pattern and want the decomposed parts too you can use like below

 ```js